24601/phymes/README.md

 wastime phymes-server.wasm curl -- --route app/v1/chat --bearer-auth JWTTOKEN --data '{"content": "Write a python function to count prime numbers", "session_name": "EMAILChat", "subject_name": "messages"}'
 ```

+The phymes application is available for desktop (Linux, Windows, MacOS) and mobile (Android, iOS), but requires building from source on the target platform (i.e., Linux for Linux desktop, Windows for Windows desktop, MacOS for MacOS desktop, Linux for Android, and MacOS for iOS).
 See [contributing] guide for detailed installation and build instructions.

 [releases]: https://github.com/biom8er/phymes/releases
 [Wasmtime]: https://github.com/bytecodealliance/wasmtime